Briars Rugby Union Code of Conduct

 - All players are expected to be at training each Wednesday and ready to commence at 18:30 unless you have advised your coach otherwise.
 If you do not attend and do not have good reason, you may not be selected to play.

-- Players must arrive to game venues and be ready to play a minimum of 30 minutes before kick-off and participate in team warm-ups prior to each game.
+- Players must arrive to game venues a minimum of 30 minutes before team warm-up and participate in team drills prior to each game.

 - All players must complete their registration on Fusesport prior to round 1.
 If you have not registered on Fusesport you will not be covered by the club’s insurance policy, and as such will not be allowed to play.